Karen-Shekyan/The_Binding_Of_The_Elements/README.md

 ###### 5/31/22

 Jonathan Shavit:
-- added some enemy and player sprites
+- Added some enemy and player sprites

 ###### 6/1/22

 Jonathan Shavit:
-- added a method, changeWeaponMode(), to Player class, that gets called in its move, and randomly switches the Player's weapon mode every 180 frames (made the Player's weapon change mode after every 180 frames)
+- Added a method, changeWeaponMode(), to Player class, that gets called in its move, and randomly switches the Player's weapon mode every 180 frames (made the Player's weapon change mode after every 180 frames)
-- made the Player stop changing colors in accordance with weaponMode, and instead have a single unchanging sprite
+- Made the Player stop changing colors in accordance with weaponMode, and instead have a single unchanging sprite
-- added a (tentative) textual display of weaponMode in the bottom left corner of the screen
+- Added a (tentative) textual display of weaponMode in the bottom left corner of the screen

 Karen Shekyan:
 - Made StabbyEnemy.
 Behaves somewhat similarly to shooty (chases and strafes the player) but attacks with a "sword".